IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 --- abstract

-This document creates a registry for the PCAP and PCAPNG LINKTYPE values.
+This document creates an IANA registry for the PCAP and PCAPNG LINKTYPE values.
 The PCAP and PCAPNG formats are used to save network captures from programs such as tcpdump and wireshark, when using libraries such as libpcap.

 --- middle